jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 vcftools --vcf myVCFfile.vcf --plink-tped
 ```

-Spot checking pvalue results indicate agreement within rounding error between results generated in this project and PLINK, though further comparison is needed.
+Spot checking p-value results indicate agreement within rounding error between results generated in this project and PLINK, though further comparison is needed.

-Using the same test set of 10000 phenotypes and 77000 chr 22 variants above, a single instance of PLINK finishes in 320 minutes.
+Using the same test set of 10000 phenotypes and 77000 chromosome 22 variants above, a single instance of PLINK finishes in 320 minutes.

 PLINK is a single threaded application.
 Scaled to 8 independent threads, as the PLINK job can be split by batches of variants, 8 independent threads running PLINK would finish this task in 40 minutes compared to 94 minutes using 8 cores on AWS EC2 in test above.

-PLINK is thus 2.35 times faster per thread, not surprising given its C implementation.
-However using PLINK in parallel on a cluster could require significant work to launch and manage jobs, recover from error, and recombine results, exactly what Spark does for us.
+PLINK is thus 2.35 times faster per thread, not surprising given its implementation in C. However using PLINK in parallel on a cluster could require significant work to launch and manage jobs, recover from error, and recombine results, exactly what Spark does for us.

-###Todo:
+###To do:
 * Increase the number of samples to assess scaling properties of the initial groupBy phase
 * Determine the cause of failure seen above at chr2 10000 pheno 32 core, and chr 22 5000 pheno 16 core
 * Implement further statistical tests beyond linear regression, motivated by those in PLINK and other tools